 While the label bears no age statement, the liquid inside is 12 to 14 years old and boats a big, fat, chewy single malt full of rich toffee and molasses, not dissimilar to a Demerara rum.

-Every Wednesday, the distillery release a small handful of bottles to the public (literally less than 10), which can be purchased by being one of the first to click on a link provided in an email that gets sent to their subscribers.
+Every Wednesday, the distillery releases a small handful of bottles to the public (literally less than 10), which can be purchased by being one of the first to click on a link provided in an email that gets sent to their subscribers.
 You can subscribe online below – best of luck!
+Is it the best whiskey Australia has to offer?
+It’s certainly up there.

 Palate: Rich and sweet front palate with flavours of chocolate, pepper, toffee and fruit cake.